Sheng254/quantron/README.md

 ![Quantron](static/Quantron.jpg)

 Welcome to Quantron, your personal assistant powered by quantum technology!
-Quantron is designed to chat, assist you with various tasks and provide helpful information.
+Quantron is designed to chat and assist you with various tasks.

 ## Project Description
 - A personal project developed by myself, unveiling a rudimentary web application featuring a mediocre chatbot